OpenTechStrategies/ots-bookkeeping/threadfin/README.md

 overhead of having to write auto-tag entries, but you can write them to match multiple entries so that they capture recurring payments.

+## Inbox

+Parse those invoices in your inbox for transaction data.
+This directory contains scripts that can each parse a different service.

+We recommend making a separate beancount file for each service you want to automatically work with.
+Here's an example using `digital-ocean.py`:

+    digital-ocean.py /path/to/statements /path/to/digital_ocean.beancount

+See `digital-ocean.py` for more detail.

 # Reconcile
 Reconcile two beancount files.
 This is useful for a bank account when you want to make sure the hand-coded entries match the bank